waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FENCE (Visual):** The fence-like structure on Route 38 at (30, 11) is functionally an impassable `WALL` tile.
 - **FLOWER**: Fully traversable decorative tile.
 - **FLOOR**: A standard, fully traversable tile.
 - **FLOOR_UP_WALL**: A misleadingly named tile with complex traversal rules.
-Verified that movement *up* onto this tile from a `FLOOR` or `LADDER` tile below is possible.
+Verified that movement *up* onto this tile from a `FLOOR` tile below is impossible.
 Verified that movement *down* from this tile onto an adjacent `FLOOR` tile is possible.
 Verified that movement *down* from a `WATER` tile onto this tile is impossible.
 - **FRUIT_TREE**: An impassable, interactable object.
 Gives one BERRY item when interacted with for the first time.
 - **GRASS**: Fully traversable tile, similar to TALL_GRASS.
 Wild Pokémon can be encountered here.
 - **HEADBUTT_TREE**: An interactable tree, requires the Headbutt move.
 Impassable.